cheatfreak47/Vencord-Fixer/README.md

 ## Usage
 1. Download the latest `VencordFixer.exe` from Releases.
-2. If Windows Defender flips out, allow the thread.
+2. If Windows Defender flips out, allow it/add it as an exception.
 See below for why this happens.
 3. Put it wherever you keep small programs (Desktop, `C:\Tools\`, etc.)
 4. *(Optional)* Right-click > Create shortcut to place on:
    - Desktop